Table of Contents

 As discussed above, all forms of NPOs may engage in social and economically beneficial or publicly beneficial activities.
 By their nature, foundations, funds, registered institutes, social co-operatives and PBCs must primarily engage in activities in pursuit of public benefit goals.

 The Law on PBCs, for instance, requires PBCs to provide generally beneficial services that are open to the general public.
 The Law does not further define what a commonly beneficial service is, but requires that the conditions for providing such services be specified in the incorporation document of the PBC (Law on PBCs Article 2(1)(b)).
-Similarly, the incorporation document of the registered institute must contain details concerning its socially or economically beneficial objective, including that the results of these activities must be equally accessible to all persons (Civil Code Articles 402 and 405(3)(b)).
+Similarly, the incorporation document of the registered institute must contain details concerning its socially or economically beneficial objective, including providing that the results of these activities must be equally accessible to all persons (Civil Code Articles 402 and 405(3)(b)).
 The Income Tax Law provides a more concrete definition of public benefit activities for the tax treatment of donors and beneficiaries of donations.
 (See also Section III.B. above and Section V. below)

 3. Economic Activities